abishekatp/notes/notes/QC/101_SS_Quantum_Information.md

 \end{equation}
 $$

-The quantun system will have n possible classical states.
+* Still the quantun system will have n possible classical states.
 Other than that it can be in any one of the many possible quantum states.
-But there are some condition which should be satified by a column vector to be a valid quantum state vector.
+Keep in mind that there are some condition which should be satified by a column vector to be a valid quantum state vector.

 $$